shravi24/100-days-of-JAVA/log.md

 E-Notes Web Project
 E-Commerce Web Project

 **Thoughts:** I'm going to perform a couple of projects to practise Servlet and JSP principles.
+The next two weeks will most likely be spent working on projects.

 **Link to work:** </br>
 Going to add link ..